claude-code-slack-channel

 Who Developers using Claude Code who collaborate via Slack

-What MCP channel server — pushes Slack events into Claude Code sessions, replies back
+What MCP channel server — pushes Slack events into Claude Code sessions, replies back, relays permission prompts, isolates state per thread

 Where Runs locally (your machine), connects to Slack via Socket Mode WebSocket

-When AFK coding — review PRs from your phone, check build status from the couch, pair with Claude from any device with Slack
+When AFK coding — approve tool calls from your phone, review PRs from the couch, pair with Claude from any device with Slack

 Stack